SoloProgrammer/SoloProgrammer/README.md

 - 🌍  I'm based in Mumbai, Maharashtra, India
 -  🖥️  See my portfolio at https://prathamshinde-me.herokuapp.com/
 - 👀 I’m looking to garb new oppurtunity to prove myself.
-- 🧠 I’m currently learning MERN Stack and Next.js.
+- 🧠 I’m MERN Stack Developer currently busy with Next.js.
 - 🤝 I'm open to collaborating on Interesting and challenging projects
 - 📫 Contact - prathamshinde987@gmail.com